mohitmun/trelloman/README.md

 ## Features
 - Support all platforms (Web, Android and iOS)
-- Option to enable and disable auto assigning due-date (#2 image)
+- Option to enable and disable auto assigning due-date
 - Parses duration
-- Open Sourced

 ## How we built it, Challenges faced and Learning